-DFC enables us to perform cryptographic operations using fragments of an encryption key, without EVER combining the key fragments.
-As it is illustrated above, our technology allows us to store fragments of an encryption key in different regions on different cloud providers and never combine those fragments.
+Our patented technology Distributed Fragments Cryptography™ (DFC) enables us to perform cryptographic operations using fragments of an encryption key, without EVER combining the key fragments.
+As illustrated below, this technology allows Akeyless to store fragments of an encryption key in different regions on different cloud providers, and never combine those fragments.

 Q: So you're basically using key-split?
 Shamir's secret sharing?

 An encryption key is basically a very high numeric value.
 Let's say that fragments of that value would have the sub-value of X, Y, and Z, where X+Y+Z equals the key.
-Now, assume that every period of time, the values of X, Y, and Z are changing to A, B and C, where A+B+C = X+Y+Z = the Key.
-This would mean that a malicious attacker who wishes to gain access to our key would need to access all of the key's fragments at the same time, in a simultaneous attack vector.
+Now, assume that for every period of time, the X, Y, and Z values are changing to A, B, and C, where A+B+C = X+Y+Z = the Key.
+This would mean that a malicious attacker who wishes to access our key would need to access all of the key's fragments simultaneously, in a simultaneous attack vector.